European shares gain on report Greece ready to accept a revised deal

 LONDON, July 1 (Reuters) - European shares extended gains on Wednesday after a report that Greece was ready to accept most conditions from its international creditors to clinch a debt deal.

-However, the status of the deal remained deeply uncertain.
-Germany said it could not negotiate while Greece was headed for a referendum on the aid-for-reforms deal and Eurogroup head Jeroen Dijsselbloem said he saw “little chance” of progress after Greek Prime Minister Alexis Tsipras said in a public address that Greece was being “blackmailed”.
+However, the status of the deal remained deeply uncertain, with Germany saying it could not negotiate while Greece was headed for a referendum on the aid-for-reforms deal.

-“If ... a possible debt deal eliminates the ‘Grexit’ idea, then it’s a big positive for the market.
+“If it’s true and a possible debt deal eliminates the ‘Grexit’ idea, then it’s a big positive for the market.
 But I remain sceptical and would like to see some concrete action and official announcements before becoming bullish,” Ronny Claeys, senior strategist at KBC Asset Management in Brussels, said.

-The euro zone’s blue-chip Euro STOXX 50 index closed up 2.1 percent after falling 1.3 percent a day earlier and slumping more than 4 percent on Monday on alarm about Greece.
-The pan-European FTSEurofirst 300 index rose 1.6 percent, while Germany’s DAX gained 2.2 percent.
+The euro zone’s blue-chip Euro STOXX 50 index was up 1.8 percent by 1455 GMT after falling 1.3 percent a day earlier and slumping more than 4 percent on Monday on alarm about Greece.
+The pan-European FTSEurofirst 300 index was up 1.5 percent, while Germany’s DAX gained 2 percent.

 The indexes came off the session’s highs after Tsipras reiterated a call for Greece to vote “no” in a referendum on Sunday and reject the international bailout.

 Across Europe, Britain’s FTSE 100 rose 1.3 percent.
-France’s CAC was up 1.9 percent, supported by a survey showing France’s manufacturing sector grew in June for the first time since April 2014.
+France’s CAC, up 1.7 percent, supported by a survey showing France’s manufacturing sector grew in June for the first time since April 2014.

 “Our deep dive into replacement, ownership and demographic trends reveals powerful cyclical support that trumps longer-term structural concerns.
 Our analysis of labour and capacity trends suggests profitability can also surprise as productivity and utilisation rates rise sharply,” Exane analysts said in a note.